- Step 1: Research and choose schools

 - Check how many places they are offering (this is known as the published admissions number or PAN) and also how many people applied and were offered a place last year in our booklet, Information on secondary schools for 2020 or on the school's own website.
 This will give you an idea of how oversubscribed the school is.

-- Check their admission criteria (how they allocate places) in our booklet, Information on secondary schools for 2019 or on the school's own website.
+- Check their admission criteria in our booklet, Information on secondary schools for 2020 (PDF) or on the school's own website.
 Consider how these may affect your chances of being offered a place.

 - Visit schools that you are considering - please see details of each secondary school's open day / evening arrangements (PDF).

 Further information to help you choose a school

 School admission criteria

 Each school has admission criteria which set out how they allocate places.
 You should read the criteria for your chosen schools and consider how likely it is that your child will be offered a place.
 Many schools put their admission criteria on their websites.
 Our booklet, Information on secondary schools for 2020 (available on 4 September 2019), includes: